Last Updated on December 27, 2022

-If you’ve spent any time researching hunting binoculars and optics, you likely know the Vortex brand name.
-Vortex has a reputation for quality optics and an incredible no-questions-asked warranty.
-When you pair those two, you get the best binoculars for the price.
+If you’ve spent time researching hunting optics, you likely know that Vortex has a reputation for quality optics and an incredible no-questions-asked warranty.
+Pair those two and you’ll get a set of very good binoculars for the price.

-When it comes to durability, this set features a rubberized body for non-slip and nitrogen purging and o-ring seals for waterproofing.
+When it comes to durability, this set features a non-slip rubberized body and nitrogen purging and o-ring seals for waterproofing.

 Style: 8×42 mm